 For example, we worked with a customer who needed to decrease their time to create complicated offers for businesses.
 Partner and Cushman & Wakefield's Head of Industrial & Logistics Agency wanted to streamline the offering preparation process.

 At that period, it required 2 days, but picks might take up to 5-8.
 As a result, we achieved this goal by digital process automation and integrating existing systems with custom solutions.
 The offering preparation process shortened from 8 days to 10 minutes.
+In our case study you will find more details about this software project.

 Unless you have the software to prevent it, miscommunication might result in the loss of emails, information, files, and to-dos.
 It's a dashboard with everyone's tasks on it, and it can function as a digital Kanban board.